emscape2/CE-Character_Creator/README.md

 - four extra characters
 - heads on statue when finishing the expedition for any char
 - Xremove the "character creation" status after the process is done.
-- preview icons for all perks (for in the perk selection screen)
+- Xpreview icons for all perks (for in the perk selection screen)